 Top 4 Challenges of First-Mile Delivery Operations and The Role of First-Mile Tracking

 Businesses over the years have understood the significance of last-mile delivery with regards to providing a delightful customer experience.
 This has resulted in a situation where the first-mile has been conveniently ignored, mainly because this process has fewer stakeholders and it is not end-customer facing.
 Now with the need to provide customers with end-to-end transparency of delivery progress and optimize logistics costs, equal focus should be given to first-mile operations.
 This triggers the need for enterprises to embrace robust first-mile tracking tools that optimize first-mile costs and ensures end-to-end visibility of delivery operations.

 2. Inefficient Labelling Techniques

 A small but extremely important part of first-mile delivery is labelling.
 Even now a large number of businesses manually label packages.
 This leads to a situation where not all required fields are mentioned in packages making dispatching inefficient and prone to delays.
-Automating dispatching, a key feature of a final-mile tracking platform, quickly addresses this challenge.
+Automating dispatching, a key feature of a last-mile tracking platform quickly addresses this challenge.

 3. Improper Packaging

 In the race to deliver fast, packaging often gets impacted.
 Businesses tend to use uniform packaging materials irrespective of the type of item a package carries.
 This causes material damages in the first-mile itself and thereby delaying the entire freight forwarding process.
 Hence, leveraging advanced delivery tools that empower businesses to gain better control of material handling is important.

 Poor visibility of first-mile operations is a key challenge that ultimately impacts not just mid-mile but also last mile processes along with the end-customer’s experience.
 Inefficient tracking of movement of freight from a warehouse to a hub, poor handling, en route delays among others is key impact areas of poor visibility.